Forest Pigeon and his relatives: description, photo

 Name was recently known only to a narrow circle of specialists in this area.

 Dimensions are impressive.
 The width of the wings can reach three quarters of a meter, and the weight often reaches a couple of kilograms.
-Perhaps this is precisely why the bird
+Perhaps this is precisely why the bird began to attract hunters.

 This forest pigeon has a sharpened beak and a fleshy body in its arsenal, which has no doubt about the ability of the pigeon to long and heavy flights.
 Representatives of the species are beautifully colored.
 The legs and the beak are usually red, the lower part is reddish blue, the breast may vary from burgundy to red, the back is blue with inclusions of gray, the tail is dark gray with a dark border on the edge.
 The neck is interestingly highlighted by white spots.
 Young vikhiry almost not distinguished by obvious distinctive characteristics, except for the lack of white spots on the neck.

 Proprietary has an unobtrusive color and a solid body capable of long and distant flights.

 Place of residence and habits